hpc2n/hpc2n-reframe-tests/README.md

  - clone the repo into this directory
  - cd hpc2n-reframe-tests
  - Load ReFrame module (4.2 or later)
- - PYTHONPATH=$PWD/checks:$PYTHONPATH
  - list all available tests:
    reframe -C config/hpc2n+c3se-settings.py -l

 To run maintenance tests:
-reframe -C config/hpc2n+c3se-settings.py -r -t maintenance This will run the tests that are tagged with maintenance on all node types (reframe paritions).
+reframe -C config/hpc2n+c3se-settings.py -r -t maintenance This will run the tests that are tagged with maintenance on all node types (reframe partitions).

 To run maintenance test on a specific node: reframe -C config/hpc2n+c3se-settings.py -r -t maintenance --system alvis:<partition> -J nodelist=alvisx-y